 Our office manager gathered the information from all possible channels and websites to help Ukrainians, tracked the data, filtered it, and posted to the team only what was published with a phone number and no prepayment.
 More than 200 staff members could get out of the hot spots thanks to this.

 But there has also been a hard experience.
 On February 24, in her own words, our office manager had the most challenging issue in her career in the company.
-As I mentioned earlier, we were collecting requests from employees to help, and our colleague from Kharkiv asked us to help.
+As I mentioned earlier, we were collecting requests from team members to help, and our colleague from Kharkiv asked us to help.
 On the first day of the war, she ran out of water.
 At that time, finding water and food was an impossible task.
 All the stores and deliveries resumed their work only after a few days.
 So, our office manager was looking for a solution for two days: she called Uklon, Bolt, Glovo, and all delivery services (more than 25 in total), but nobody could deliver water.
 That was the situation we could not solve, though we were trying with all our might.
-We kept in touch with that employee and kept her informed.
+We kept in touch with that consultant and kept her informed.
 We were in close contact with her, and she thanked us for trying to do our best.

 The transformation from within